Delaware Blue Hens Logo

 Delaware Blue Hens Basketball

-The men’s basketball team participated in several tournaments but won only once, in the CAA tournament 2014.
-The women were luckier: they twice won the CAA conference with a score of 18-0.
-Also, the Fightin’ Blue Hens female athletes became NCAA champions in 2012 and participated seven times in the Women’s National Invitation Tournament.
+The men’s basketball team participated in several tournaments but won only once, in the 2014 CAA tournament.
+The women were luckier: they won the CAA conference twice, with scores of 18-0.
+Also, the Fightin’ Blue Hens’ female athletes became NCAA champions in 2012 and participated in the Women’s National Invitation Tournament seven times.